wxWidgets/Phoenix/packaging/HOWTO-Release.rst

 7. Click the Force Build button

-8. Building wheel files for some linux distros can be done while the other builds are still running.
+8. Building wheel files for selected linux distros can be done while the other builds are still running.
 Fetch the source tarball when it is finished and put it in Phoenix/dist.
 Run the following::